 The Company consistently strives to push boundaries and set new standards, solidifying its position as an industry leader.
 The Company has continued to demonstrate its unwavering commitment and ability to exceed expectations in innovation.
 The Company carries out innovation with a focus on creating tangible benefits for its customers and accelerating progress towards the UK's decarbonisation targets.
-Throughout 2024, the Company has made remarkable strides in integrating innovation into its everyday operations.
+Throughout 2024, remarkable strides have been made in integrating innovation into the Company's everyday operations.